Leaned forward, elbows on the desk. Leaning back, teetering on the chairs back legs. Running from class to class to beat the bell.

 It's no surprise to learn the lower back is among the most common sites of pain.
 Kids don't deal with the same aching backs as older adults, but asking their spines to carry too much weight can cause muscle strains.

 Backpack-related injuries are up more than 330 percent since 1996, according to the Consumer Product Safety Commission, and now result in an estimated 7,277 emergency visits each year.

 Finding the right pack

-Thats why its important to find the right pack and not overload it.
-A backpack should not weigh more than five percent to seven percent of your child's body weight, says Raymund Woo, MD, pediatric orthopedic surgeon at Florida Hospital for Children.
+That's why it's important to find the right pack and not overload it.
+A backpack should not weigh more than five percent to seven percent of your child's body weight, says Raymund Woo, MD, pediatric orthopedic surgeon at AdventHealth for Children.

 Dr. Woo says a heavy backpack often leads children to lean forward or arch their back, putting stress on the spine.